-An agreement will be deemed 'vertical' if the parties operate at different levels of the production or distribution chain.
+An agreement will be deemed 'vertical' if the parties operate at different levels of the production or distribution chain for the purposes of that agreement.

 2.3 What are the laws governing vertical agreements?

 From an EU perspective, the relevant legislation consists essentially of Articles 101 and 102 TFEU, Regulation 2022/720 (general block exemption governing vertical agreements), Regulation 461/2010 (sector-specific block exemption for the automotive sector), the 2022 Vertical Guidelines and the Supplementary Guidelines (for the automotive sector).